ericpolo/LSMMemoryProfiling/README.md

 ---
-> The `working_verion` takes few arguments as input.
+> The `working_verion` takes a few arguments as input.
 Here is the list of arguments:
 ```bash
 RocksDB_parser.